top of page

 The Emu War of 1932

-The Great Emu War of 1932 was an event that took place in Campion, Western Australia.
+The Great Emu War of 1932 was an event that took place in Campion, Western Australia approximately 500km north of Albany.
 After World War I, many soldiers were given land in the region to farm, but they faced many challenges and in 1932, the district was plagued by large numbers of emus.
-However, by the early 1930s, the country faced economic difficulties during the Great Depression, and many of these soldiers struggled to make their farms run a profit.
-Adding to the challenges a massive number of emus — about 20,000 birds came to the area, for food and water.
+By the early 1930s, the country faced economic difficulties during the Great Depression and many of these soldiers struggled to make their farms run a profit.
+Adding to the challenges a massive number of emus — about 20,000 birds came to the area for food and water.

-These flightless birds were causing extensive damage to crops, prompting farmers to seek help from the federal government. â€‹In response to the farmers call for help, the Australian military was called in to help manage the emu population.
-Armed with rifles, soldiers attempted to cull the birds.
-However, the emus proved to be very quick and it was difficult for the soldiers to target.
+These flightless birds were causing extensive damage to crops and the farmers sought help from the federal government. â€‹In response to the farmers call for help, the Australian military was called in to help manage the emu population.
+Armed with rifles, soldiers attempted to cull the birds, however, the emus proved to be very quick and it was difficult for the soldiers to target.

 australian_emu_war_1200_oddfeed_sig.jpg